Synthetic Difference in Differences: An Application

-for appropriate choices of sample weight $\homega_i$ and adjusted outcome $\hdelta_i$.
 DID uses constant weights $\homega_i^\did = N_\ccc^{-1}$, while the construction of SDID and SC weights is outlined in Section \ref{sec:implementing}.
-For the adjusted outcomes $\hdelta_i$, DID uses unweighted contrasts between treatment period and pre-treatment period outcomes, SC uses unweighted treatment period averages, and SDID uses weighted contrasts:
+For the adjusted outcomes $\hdelta_i$, SC uses unweighted treatment period averages, DID uses unweighted differences between average treatment period and pre-treatment outcomes, and SDID uses weighted differences of the same.